 For USB applications, the firmware should set the DSP to an appropriate location to avoid a memory conflict with RAM dedicated to USB FIFOs.
-Since there are only 80 bytes of RAM available (except Endpoint FIFOs) the DSP should be set between 0x00 and 0x4Fh.
 The memory requirements for the USB endpoints are shown in Section 8.2.
 For example, assembly instructions to set the DSP to 20h (giving 32 bytes for program and data stack combined) are shown below:

+'''

-''' MOV A,20h ; Move 20 hex into Accumulator (must be D8h or less to avoid USB FIFOs) SWAP A,DSP ; swap accumulator value into DSP register '''
+MOV A,20h ; Move 20 hex into Accumulator (must be

+D8h or less to avoid USB FIFOs)

+SWAP A,DSP ; swap accumulator value into DSP register

+'''